 I always knew I was Italian and heard the musical language when my Nonna e Bisnonna, my grandmother and great-grandmother, would argue in front of us.
 I loved the words I heard and tried to understand them.
 And I loved when Orphilia, my great-grandmother, spoke with her Italian accent.
 These two women were so deeply embedded into my psyche that, even today, I can hear their voices talking to me.
 I miss them and cherish the opportunity I had to know these true Italians as well as those on my father’s side, Nonna and Grandpa Ricci.

 Men from the East St. Paul, MN Italian neighborhood in the 1930s, including 2 uncles

-After graduating in 1969, I attended the University of Minnesota and eventually became part of the protesting hippie youths in the changing times of the 60’s and early 70’s.
-In 1971, I bought a round trip ticket to Luxembourg on Hippie Airlines (Icelandic Air), had $200 in my purse and a backpack.
-I stayed in Europe nearly a year.
+After graduating in 1969, I attended the University of Minnesota and eventually became part of the protesting hippie youths in the changing times of the 60’s, and early 70’s.
+In 1971, I bought a round-trip ticket to Luxembourg on Hippie Airlines (Icelandic Air), had $200 in my purse and a backpack.
+I stayed in Europe for nearly a year.
 My first visit to Italy occurred when my cousin from St. Paul met me in Rome.